LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/alternate-code-practice.rst.txt

 The ``Scanner`` class serves as a kind of adapter that gathers primitive data types as input and converts them into object types (e.g. it converts an ``int`` into ``Integer``).
-We will discuss the purpose of this later, but for now, know that this adaptation makes these low level objects easier to use.
+We will discuss the purpose of this later, but for now, know that this adaptation makes low-level data types easier to use.

 For the temperature conversion program, we collected user input from the command line, but there are other options for collecting data for our programs.